skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 signals for everyone else to climb up.
 He makes sure to tell them to keep their hands off the statue.

-The rest of the party enters exept for Garret, who lacks the upper body strength to climb the rope, and for Endo, who stays with him.
+The rest of the party enters except for Garret, who lacks the upper body strength to climb the rope, and for Endo, who stays with him.
 Everyone else comes in and begins rummaging around carelessly in a way that makes the stealthy and cautious Eomer crazy.